Squish for JavaFX Tutorial

 Running Tests from IDE

-, click the Run Test ( ) that appears when the test case is hovered or selected in the Test Suites view.
+To run a test case in the Squish IDE, click the Run Test Case () that appears when the test case is hovered or selected in the Test Suites view.

 Running Tests from Command Line

-The squishserver must always be running when running a test, or the --local
+must be running when running a test, and we can provide squishrunner

 squishrunner --testsuite suite_py --testcase tst_general --local

-In some cases it is possible that running the test will fail with an error message similar to this:
+In some cases, it is possible that running the test will fail with an error message similar to this:

 ERROR Mon Mar 23 15:41:12 2009 test.py:31: Script Error Error in closeWindow() invocation: null object